Noble pinpoints Palmeiras rival and mocks Tite’s national team: “Sad, but deserved”

 But then I noticed two details that I confess made me even more proud of the moment that our team is going through and that I pray will last a long time….
 First, realizing that a great rival team, which would never say it is getting smaller (because it is not true!), but which, not managing to win titles, has as its biggest achievement of the year disqualifying us from a knockout tournament !
 This just demonstrates our gigantism and respect that we once again had in the Gyms of the 60s, then 70s, then 90s!

-And another detail that I thought about and I do not deny that I found it sad but deserved was to see a “Brazilian Team” completely ignore the success and strength of Palmeiras and have pathetically succumbed in the last two World Cups!
+And another detail that I thought about and I don’t deny that I found it sad but deserved was to see a “Brazilian Team” completely ignore the success and strength of Palmeiras and have pathetically succumbed in the last two World Cups!

 Forward Lecture always and a Happy and GREEN 2023 for all of us!“